 \subsection{Direct Matching of Return Distributions}

-The reward augmentation strategy in RADT-DARA stems from the probabilistic inference view of RL which matches the distribution of the learning trajectory in the source domain with that of the optimal trajectory in the target domain \citep{eysenbach2020off}.
+The reward augmentation strategy in \algnameDara\ stems from the probabilistic inference view of RL which matches the distribution of the learning trajectory in the source domain with that of the optimal trajectory in the target domain \citep{eysenbach2020off}.
 However, it does not fully capture the power of DT, which is able to induce a \emph{family of policies} that are conditioned on the return-to-go $f$.
 By varying $f$, DT enables the generation of a diverse range of policies, including the optimal one.
-In contrast, RADT-DARA assumes a single, fixed target policy, and thus its augmentation strategy cannot generalize across multiple policies induced by varying $f$ in DT.
+In contrast, \algnameDara\ assumes a single, fixed target policy, and thus its augmentation strategy cannot generalize across multiple policies induced by varying $f$ in DT.
 As a result, it cannot find the desired return conditioned policy when evaluated with a different $f$ in the target domain.
 This motivates us to find a return transformation method $\psi$ to guarantee that $\pi^S_f(a|s)\approx \pi^T_f(a|s)$ for all $f$.